 to be scheduled in the future.
 These tasks are typically stored in the

-directory as XML files.
+C:\Windows\System32\Tasks directory as XML files.

-While it is nice to know the details behind where the scheduled tasks are stored and how to parse them - this is completely unnecessary with Velociraptor, since we have a built-in artifact ready to collect these tasks!
+While it is nice to know the details behind where the scheduled tasks are stored and how to parse them - this is completely unnecessary with Velociraptor, since we have a built-in artifact ready to collect and parse these tasks!

 Start a new collection by clicking the New Collection button .
 This will open the new collection wizard as show below.

 The Wizard contains a number of steps but you can skip them if they are not needed.
+For this exercise we will examine each step in turn

 In the first step, search for an artifact to collect the type of